 Travelling in this direction, you can also book a shuttle service which runs three times a day and will take you from the jetty in Kuala Besut to wherever you want to be dropped off in Kota Bharu.
 This meets this ferry from the Perhentians.

-Otherwise, you can get a taxi for RM68.
+Otherwise, you can get a taxi.
 There was a sign board with set prices pictured below which was here October 2019.
 Expect it to be a little more now, but it gives you an idea.

 Taxi drivers may also meet you as you come off your boat but will likely quote a higher price.
 Your best bet is to walk through the jetty to the exit which is where this sign is.